zuoshenghuang/curriculum/ReadMe.txt

-this curriculum is specific to information since department of HRBNU
+this curriculum is specific to information scince department of HRBNU